Cruise Ship Crewmember Claim Attorney in Miami

 Cruise ship crew member claims are complex.
 When injuries happen out at sea, local worker’s compensation laws don’t apply.
 There is no uniform international maritime workers’ compensation law.
 However, in some cases statutes such as the Jones Act may give workers the right to seek compensation.
 That being said, in many crew cases, foreign law applies.
 For example, your collective bargaining agreement may require the application of foreign law (Bahamian, Italian, or others) to your accident case.
 By hiring one of our experienced crew member lawyers, we can help you determine the law that applies to your case and your rights thereunder.

-The Flanagan Personal Injury & Wrongful Death Law Firm, P.A. has years of experience handling cruise ship accident claims of all kinds.
+Our attorneys have years of experience handling cruise ship accident claims of all kinds.
 Although every crew case is important, we carry a small caseload so our lawyers can dedicate personal attention to each case, from start to finish.
 We have the intimate knowledge of the law applicable to crew member claims that you need for a strong, successful case.
 Our firm offers free consultations, in your home, hospital, or via Skype (for International crew).

 Common Claims Made by Crewmembers